-Huawei takes on Apple's new iPhone 11 with Mate 30 range
+Huawei hails own apps in Mate 30 challenge to iPhone 11

 Huawei has been running an online marketing campaign here with the slogan "Rethink Possibilities", recruiting fans to spread the word about the launch.

-The Mate 30 range will run on an open-source version of Android - and not on the current version licensed from Google, a source familiar with the matter said.
+The Mate 30 range will run on an open-source version of Android - and not on the current version licensed from Google, a source familiar with the matter said before the launch.

-The smartphones will not be able to use Google Mobile Services to use the Play Store and download apps like Gmail, Youtube or Maps.
+The smartphones will not be able to use Google Mobile Services to use the Play Store and download apps like Gmail, YouTube or Maps.
 Instead, Huawei will offer its own interface that will allow users to access some Google apps.

-Without those, say analysts, consumers won’t want the phone - unless Huawei can find a way to convince them that its features are unmatched and the alternative software offering is stable and easy to use.
+Without those Google features, analysts say consumers won’t want the phone - unless Huawei can find a way to convince them that its features are unmatched and the alternative software offering is stable and easy to use.

 Huawei says the phone’s ‘brain’ - the Kirin 990 chipset unveiled at a recent tech fair in Berlin - outperforms the Qualcomm-powered (QCOM.O) 5G phones already on the market from market leader Samsung (005930.KS).